LooseLab/readfish/README.md

 We're really grateful to lots of people for help and support.
 Here's a few of them...

 From the lab:
-Teri Evans, Sam Holt, Lewis Gallagher, Chris Aldher
+Teri Evans, Sam Holt, Lewis Gallagher, Chris Alder

 From ONT:
 Stu Reid, Chris Wright, Rosemary Dokos, Chris Seymour, Clive Brown, George Pimm, Jon Pugh